Azure/device-simulation-dotnet/README.md

 The microservice provides a RESTful endpoint to set the simulation details, to start and stop the simulation, to add and remove virtual devices.
-The simulation is composed by a set of virtual devices, of different types, each sending telemetry and replying to method calls.
+The simulation is composed by a set of virtual devices, of different models, each sending telemetry and replying to method calls.

 * [Device Simulation Wiki](https://github.com/Azure/device-simulation-dotnet/wiki)